onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

     exposed by declaring a parameter in the ``outputs`` section of the base module.

-    For ECOMP to provided the UUID value of the shared resource to the incremental module, the parameter name defined in the ``outputs`` section of the base module **MUST** be defined as a parameter in the ``parameters`` section of the incremental module.
+    For ONAP to provided the UUID value of the shared resource to the incremental module, the parameter name defined in the ``outputs`` section of the base module **MUST** be defined as a parameter in the ``parameters`` section of the incremental module.

-    ECOMP will capture the output parameter name and value in the base module and provide the value to the corresponding parameter(s) in the incremental module(s).
+    ONAP will capture the output parameter name and value in the base module and provide the value to the corresponding parameter(s) in the incremental module(s).